HazyFish/ucdavis-csif-passwordless/README.md

 Setup passwordless login to CSIF using SSH Key Authentication and SSH Config.

 Outcome:
-- Be able to connect to CSIF by simply using command `ssh csif`!
+- Be able to connect to CSIF by simply using command `ssh csif`

 What you need:
 - [VS Code](https://code.visualstudio.com/)